dovellous/mambos-software-developer-test/README.md

    - The quality of their code and the design of their application.
    - Their ability to learn and work with a new technology stack, such as React.js.
    - Their problem-solving and communication skills.
-   - Planning, ideas, mood board, color pallet, sketches, elements etc
+   - Planning, ideas, mood board, colour pallet, sketches, elements etc
-   - Correct use of data structures and algorithim
+   - Correct use of data structures and algorithms
    - Aesthetic design
    - Functionality
    - Unit Tests
-   - Provide design sketched for the UI
+   - Provide design sketches for the UI
    - Generate UML diagrams for your code implementation

 5. **Alternative Test**: If you prefer a more interactive and engaging test, you can use CodinGame's Online Ordering Platform test, which simulates a real e-commerce environment and requires candidates to build an order form and a checkout page.
 This test takes 45 minutes to complete and can be customized according to your needs.